-Students are required to take 6 credit hours of supervised ministry in either a parish or agency/institutional setting, and an additional 6 credit hours in a setting with a specific educational focus.
+Students are required to take 6 credit hours of supervised ministry in either a parish or agency/institutional setting, and an additional 6 credit hours in a setting with a specific Christian educational focus.
+Students are required to do their internships in two separate settings.
 Ordinarily no more than 15 credit hours may be earned in supervised ministry.